What IS a podcast and how do I listen?

 Nothing!
 Most podcasts are absolutely free, which makes them one of the most accessible forms of entertainment around.
 Many of the larger podcasts will feature adverts and some offer access to extra content or early access to episodes for a small fee, but 99% of podcasts are available for you to listen to on demand for nothing at all.
 There are literally millions of hours of top quality content out there for you to explore – so what’s stopping you?!

 So how do I listen to a podcast?

 The Spotify and Acast apps are available on all smart phones and other devices and cover a wide variety of podcasts.
 If you’re an iPhone user then the Apple Podcasts app should already be on your phone.
 The same applies for the Google Podcasts app on Android phones.
 Within these apps you can search for and subscribe to shows.
 When you subscribe, the latest episodes will be downloaded to your phone without you having to seek them out.

-The Spotify app also allows you to scan codes which take you directly to the relevant podcast.
+The Spotify app also allows you to scan codes that take you directly to the relevant podcast.
 You can use the Audible app to listen to Audible original podcasts.

 Alternatively you can use iTunes or go direct to the website of the podcast you want to listen to.
 Finally, you can use your home smart speakers as a way to listen too.
 Just ask them to play you a podcast and go from there!

 If you’re a new podcast listener, you might be overwhelmed by the amount of podcasts on offer.
 But don’t worry, we’ve all asked ourselves “where do I start?” and that’s why we’re here!
 Our magazine is a great way of learning about the podcast landscape.
 Every week we also update the Pod Bible playlist on the Acast app to include a selection of shows form the latest magazine.